 April: Holger joins the second iDiv synthesis workshop sTraitChange, organized by Viktoriia Radchuk, Marcel E. Visser, in Leipzig.
 The workshop promises exciting discussion on how environmental change shapes population dynamics and trait evolution.

-April: The 2019 call for PhD applications within the IMPRS The Exploration of Ecological Interactions with Molecular and Chemical Techniques.
+April: The 2019 call for PhD applications within the International Max Planck Research School (IMPRS)External link is out.
 We have proposed one in a pool of 12 projects.
 Please find more information and apply via the IMPRS website.

 March: Nilo received a Humboldt postdoctoral fellowship to work with Reto on speciation and hybridization in wheatears.

-March: Gabe, Elina and Holger are attending the annual IMPRS symposium of the International Max Planck Research School The Exploration of Ecological Interactions with Molecular and Chemical Techniques.
+March: Gabe, Elina and Holger are attending the annual symposium of the International Max Planck Research School (IMPRS)External link.

 November: Laszlo Garamszegi is visiting for a mini writing and planning retreat.